lsst-sims/legacy_sims_featureScheduler/examples/basis_function_examples/basis_func_examples.md

 ## Two filters

 We can see what happens if we attempt to observe with 2 filters.
 Now the `Strict_filter_basis_function` becomes relevant, and the final column shows what happens if we give no weight to restricting filter changes.
+Again, these are 30-day simulations.

 | Dominant basis function | Baseline  | Slewtime | m5  | Target Map  | Filter Change (removed) |
 |-- | :--------:  | :-------: | :----: | :------: | :------: |